MikeWorldYt/ANT-system/README.md

 ├── ↗️ 🔗 PJ_133_(24-05-12)_My-Project-Name <-- Shortcut
 ├── ↗️ 🔗 PJ_134_(24-06-01)_My-Little-Project <-- Shortcut
 ```

+> 🛈 Works as a temporal repository, It should contentain shortcuts to current project paths, and If you want also idea or inspiration folders

 ## 2. Support Folders
 > 🛈 The support folders in that sense should provide help at the current level.